-Many important technologies comprise what has come to be known as Industry 4.0, all of which have been making major contributions to how machine shops will operate in the future.
-Some of the most interesting advancements in recent years have been in the realm of IIoT (or Industrial Internet of Things).
-As a concept, it has the potential to shape how the custom machining industry structures its production, quality assurance and workflow.
+Many important technologies comprise what has come to be known as Industry 4.0, all of which have made major contributions to how machine shops will operate in the future.
+However, some of the most interesting advancements in recent years have been in the realm of IIoT (or Industrial Internet of Things).
+Consequently, there is a need to know about the Internet of Things (IoT), the benefits of IoT in industry.

-1.Defining Industrial Internet of Things
+What is the Industrial Internet of Things?

 This doesn’t just comprise the main CNC machine, but even parts and bits.
 This would be a paradigm shift, as now individual machine components would be able to broadcast data such as temperature readings, performance metrics, levels of vibration, etc. This in-depth data can lead to far better standards of machine operations along many fronts.